StartArticlesWhat is ERP (Enterprise Resource Planning)? Understand the Integrated System of...

 • Supervised practice sessions

 It is important to establish a continuous support program after the initial training.
-This may include a dedicated help desk team and online learning resources
+This can include a dedicated help desk team and online learning resources.

-User feedback should be collected regularly to identify areas for improvement and adjust the system as needed
+User feedback should be collected regularly to identify areas for improvement and adjust the system as necessary.

 Challenges and Considerations

-The implementation of an ERP system brings significant benefits, but it also presents obstacles that companies need to overcome.
-These challenges require careful planning and effective strategies to ensure the success of the project
+The implementation of an ERP system brings significant benefits, but also presents obstacles that companies need to overcome.
+These challenges require careful planning and effective strategies to ensure the project's success.

 Resistance to Change